zinggAI/zingg/docs/verifyBlocking.md

 The output contains two directories - zinggDir/modelId/blocks/timestamp/counts and zinggDir/modelId/blocks/timestamp/blockSamples.
 We can see the counts per block and the top 10% records associated with the top 3 blocks by counts in the directories respectively.

+For running verifyBlocking in **Zingg Enterprise Snowflake**,

+`./scripts/zingg.sh --phase verifyBlocking --conf <path to conf> --properties-file <path to Snowflake properties file> <optional --zinggDir <location of model>>`

-For Enterprise Snowflake, we will be having tables with the names - zingg/modelId/blocks/timestamp/counts where we can see the counts per block and zingg/modelId/blocks/timestamp/blockSamples/hash where we can see the top 10% records associated with the top 3 blocks by counts in these tables respectively.
+  This will generate tables with the names - zingg_modelId_blocks_timestamp_counts where we can see the counts per block and zingg_modelId_blocks_timestamp_blockSamples_hash where we can see the top 10% records associated with the top 3 blocks by counts in these tables respectively.